kloimhardt/clj-tiles/screenshots/technical_details.md

 You now can edit the file in a text editor, save it and reload the browser to see the changes.

 The local server is the small Python program `cors_server.py` listed below:

+### Local files server in Python with CORS enabled
 ```
 from http.server import HTTPServer, SimpleHTTPRequestHandler